svanoort/pyresttest/README.md

 **This is what testing is for.**

 ## System Requirements:
-- A semi-modern linux distro (or maybe Mac OS X)
+- Linux or Mac OS X with python 2.6+ installed and pycurl
 - Do not use a virtualenv (or have it custom configured to find libcurl)

 # Quickstart Part 0: Setting Up a Sample REST Service